alao3/2019-12-13_BaltimoreCityGovernment_BusinessAnalytics_LaoBarrow/README.md

 Seasonally, basis, we also see an increase in the late summer/early fall months from July to September, with the highest number of citations in August from 2014-2019.

 Geographically, District 9 had the highest number of illegal dumping citations (5877) across all years.
+In addition, we compiled an analysis on a neighborhood level with the greatest number of reporting.

 At this point, we diverted to answer an additional question - Does baltimore have more efficient reporting methods that led to increased reporting?
 Or is Baltimore becoming dirtier?
 Therefore, we analyzed the methods for how to report 311 citations, and found that API and Phone were the highest.